The Lionel Scout locomotive has been for many an entry point to the toy train hobby. For me, it was the little engine that got me back into it.

 First, a little background on the 1655.
-A simple “Scout” type of steam locomotive cataloged by Lionel in 1948 and ’49, it had a black-painted die-cast metal body with its cab number rubber-stamped in silver.
+It’s a simple “Scout” type of steam locomotive cataloged by Lionel in 1948 and ’49.
+It has a black-painted die-cast metal body with its cab number rubber-stamped in silver.
 The 1655 came with an ornamental whistle and bell, handrails, side rods, and an operating headlight.

-Intended to pull a light load of cars, the 1655 featured a three-position reversing unit.
-Lionel upgraded the motor assembly of its predecessor (the no. 1654) to make the 1655 a better puller.
-It had sliders, instead of rollers, for third-rail power pick-up.
+Intended to pull a light load of cars, the engine has a three-position reversing unit.
+Lionel upgraded the motor of predecessor No. 1654 to make the 1655 a better puller.
+It had sliders instead of rollers power pick-up.

-In its day, the 1655 made for a good starter-set engine.
-At any one time, you can find several models being offered on Internet auction websites at extremely reasonable prices, as the collector value is low or non-existent.
+In its day, the 1655 made for a good starter set engine.
+You can always find several of these on Internet auction websites at extremely reasonable prices as there’s little collector value.

 The 1655 meant Christmas

 While my family and I added to the layout occasionally, money was tight.
-But to me, this engine meant Christmas.
+To me though, this engine meant Christmas.
 My 1655 was as special as any Lionel no. 736 Berkshire.
-In fact, because my family didn’t have much money, until I was about 10 years old I never knew that Lionel made anything bigger than the 1655.
+In fact, because my family didn’t have much money, until I was about 10 years old I never knew that Lionel made anything bigger than the 2-4-2!

 My Lionel story is typical.
 I fell away from the hobby during my adolescence and then came back to it in my early 20s, after I started a family.
-By then, the original 1655, along with all of our other Lionel cars and accessories, was long gone, having been sold by my brother when our interests changed.
+By then, the original 1655, along with all of our other Lionel cars and accessories, was long gone.
+They were sold by my brother when our interests changed.

 Just before my first daughter was born in 1985, I felt a longing to return to the hobby.
 I started picking up a few pieces at local shows and hobby shops.

-In early 1986 I happened to be walking up 23rd St. On my way up to Park Ave.
-South I ran right smack into Madison Hardware.
+In early 1986 I happened to be walking up 23rd St. on my way up to Park Avenue South.
+I ran right smack into Madison Hardware.
 I must have stared at the display window for a half-hour.

 Finally, I stepped into the shop and was met by Carl Shaw, one of the proprietors.
-As you may know from articles like the one Len Carparelli wrote about Madison for the May 2010 issue of Classic Toy Trains, Carl was not one to let you browse the shop.
+As you may know from articles like the one Len Carparelli wrote about Madison for the May 2010 issue of Classic Toy Trains, Carl was not one to just let you browse.
 So I left, vowing to come back with some cash the following Saturday.

-Well, Lou was gone for quite some time, but when he returned he had an unopened rectangular corrugated box in his hands with the number “1655” stamped on the flaps of what looked like a brand new box.
+Well, Lou was gone for quite some time, but when he returned he had an unopened rectangular corrugated box in his hands with the number “1655” stamped on the flaps.
+It looked brand new.

-Lou sliced the taped ends open and out popped the steam engine of my childhood – intact, pristine, and mint.
+Lou sliced the taped ends open and out popped the steam engine of my childhood – intact and mint.

 As my heart palpitated, I asked Lou, “How much?”

-Without any haggling or deliberation, which you couldn’t do with Lou anyway, I paid him and took my greatest find home to show my year old daughter.
-I realize now that the price was way beyond the locomotive’s actual value, but it was worth every penny.
+Without any haggling or deliberation, which you couldn’t do with Lou anyway, I paid him and took my greatest find home to show my year-old daughter.
+I realize now that the price was way beyond the locomotive’s actual value – and worth every penny.

 Preserving great memories

 For most of us baby boomers, this hobby is not about value or money.
-It’s about memories – about recalling simpler times.
+It’s about memories and recalling simpler times.